Home » The 2026 Essay Competition

 The 2026 Essay Competition

-The Richard III Society is offering a prize of £200 for the best essay on a topic relevant to
+Every year the Richard III Society offers a prize of £200 for the best essay on a topic relevant to

 The Life and Times of Richard, duke of Gloucester, Richard III, 1452-1485

-There will be second prize of £100 and a third prize of £50.
+There is a second prize of £100 and a third prize of £50.

-We are open to receiving entries in the format of NEAs, EPQs, IB EEs or closely similar, well-researched and referenced essays of between 3,000 and 5,000 words by a student under the age of 19 on 31st August 2026.
+We receive entries in the format of NEAs, EPQs, IB EEs or closely similar, well-researched and referenced essays of between 3,000 and 5,000 words by a student under the age of 19 on 31st August 2027.

 Send your essay as a pdf to essay@richardiii.net